pedroteles17/MLMutualFunds/README.md

 # Identification

-* Title: Using Machine Learning to Separate Good and Bad Equity Mutual FundS: Evidence From Brazil
+* Title: Using Machine Learning to Separate Good and Bad Equity Mutual Funds: Evidence From Brazil

 * Authors: